JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2019.1.x to 2019.2

-### Switch to 64-bit Amazon Corretto JVM in Windows installer and Docker images
+### Switch to 64-bit Bundled Java in Windows installer and Docker images

-The bundled version of Java in TeamCity 2019.2 Windows installer and Docker images is 64-bit Amazon Corretto 8.
+The bundled version of Java in Windows installers of TeamCity Server and Agent as well as in the Docker images is now 64-bit [Amazon Corretto](https://aws.amazon.com/corretto/) 8 (previous TeamCity versions bundled 32 bit Java, TeamCity 2019.1 bundled AdoptOpenJDK).

-Previous versions of TeamCity bundled 32-bit JVM from Oracle and then from AdoptOpenJDK.
-Given that 64-bit systems are now the most widespread, we decided to switch to 64-bit JVM in our Windows installer.
-This should simplify the maintenance of the TeamCity server because 32-bit JVM has quite limiting maximum amount of memory which can be used by the server process on Windows (about 1.2 Gb).
-Previously, when server administrators needed to increase `Xmx` beyond this value, they had to change JVM version as well – this is no longer the case.

-In addition, we decided to switch the bundled JVM from AdoptOpenJDK to [Amazon Corretto](https://aws.amazon.com/corretto/) JVM in the Windows installer and in our Docker images.
-AdoptOpenJDK served us quite well and we did not have problems with it – this decision is a part of the internal unification processes in JetBrains and should not affect TeamCity users anyhow.
+If you are using Windows and were using the default bundled Java, make sure that:
+* you use 64 bit Windows OS for TeamCity server and agents.
+If you need to use 32 bit OS, you will need to install and use 32 bit Java to run TeamCity;
+* if the TeamCity server has manually configured [memory settings](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) (`TEAMCITY_SERVER_MEM_OPTS` environment variable defined), that the value in `-Xmx` parameter is increased (recommended to twice as much).
+Please also make sure that the machine has enough physical memory for that;
+* if Microsoft SQL Server is used as TeamCity database with MS SQL integrated authentication, you will need to make sure that 64 bit sqljdbc_auth.dll native library is [present in the due location](setting-up-teamcity-with-ms-sql-server.md#integratedSecurityAuth);
+* if there was any custom logic executing native tools on the server, that that still works with new process bitness.

 ### Discontinued Running Builds Node